Discover Macedonia’s cultural diversity and festive spirit through these 16 celebrated festivals in Macedonia.

 Combining idyllic scenery and diverse cultural history, Macedonia is one of Europe’s last hidden gems.

-Some of these festivals are several centuries old and have been passed from one generation to the next while others are relatively new but always attract a lot of visitors.
+Some of these festivals are several centuries old and have been passed from one generation to the next, while others are relatively new but always attract many visitors.